Release: recipes runs and comparison#

 You will have to set the name of your environment, your email address (if you want to get email notifications for successful/failed jobs) and the name of the directory you want to store the log files of the jobs.
 A compute project from which resources are billed needs to be set, and the default partition is set to interactive.
 More information on running jobs with SLURM on DKRZ/Levante can be found in the DKRZ documentation.

-You can also specify the path to your config-user.yml file where max_parallel_tasks can be set.
+You can also specify the path to your configuration directory where max_parallel_tasks can be set in a YAML file.
 The script was found to work well with max_parallel_tasks=8.
 Some recipes need to be run with max_parallel_tasks=1 (large memory requirements, CMIP3 data, diagnostic issues, …).
 These recipes are listed in ONE_TASK_RECIPES.

 Some recipes need other job requirements, you can add their headers in the SPECIAL_RECIPES dictionary.
 Otherwise the header will be written following the template that is written in the lines below.
 If you want to exclude recipes, you can do so by uncommenting the exclude lines.